wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-power-automate-buttons/includes/6-troubleshoot.md

 ### User authorization

 The flow works only for users of your tenant.
-Hence, you need to confirm that the user's Office 365 account is active.
+Confirm that the user's Office 365 account is active.
 If the account is active, then confirm that the user's account has a Microsoft Power Automate license.

 ### Data connections

 Connectors need both authentication and authorization.
 Depending on the connector, you'll need a URL as well.
-Consequently, you need to confirm that all connections are correct for the flow to run.
+Confirm that the connector is authenticated and authorized for your flow.

-To validate your connector, follow these steps:
+To validate your connector:

 1. Sign in to your [Power Automate](https://flow.microsoft.com/?azure-portal=true) tenant.

-2. On the left vertical pane, expand **Data** and then select **Connections**.
+1. On the left vertical pane, expand **Data** and then select **Connections**.
 Verify the **Status** of each connector.

-When you share a button, you can allow people with whom you've shared the button to use all connections that your button uses.
+When you share a button, you can allow people you've shared the button with to use all connections that your button uses.
 You can also require them to use their own connections.
 If you allow others to use your connections, they can't access the credentials in your connection or reuse them in any other flow.